 Instruction to drive system to start and monitor operation

 The feedback systems record all tool movement and operation.
 If there is a discrepancy, it will rectify the tool movement as per the program and inform the operator on the display unit.
-All CNC machine has an MCU ( Microcontroller Unit ) which monitor all these tasks.
+All CNC machine has an MCU ( Microcontroller Unit ) that monitor all these tasks.

 Eject the part